sir-rasel/sir-rasel.github.io/content/blogs/81-computer-networking-buzzwords.md

     align=center
 >}}

 In this series, we try to explore the fundamentals of computer networking and data communication.
 We will try to learn the different computer networking and data communication aspects one by one.
-In this part, we try to explore some of the most important networing concepts briefly.
+In this part, we try to explore some of the most important networking concepts briefly.

 So let's get started...